 While in a rich air-fuel mixture, the fuel absorbs all heat alone beyond its capacity.

 Although it’s a slow process, it can still seriously harm your engine.

-And that’s why experts always recommend checking the mixture constituent in the regular interval.
+And that’s why experts always recommend checking the mixture constituent at regular intervals.

 Who doesn’t love riding motorcycles at high speed?
 But is it suitable for your motorbike?